www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/task-archive/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

 * Make it easier to generate simple setup scripts for servers without requiring a full Shell project installation on the target server.
 # Acceptance Note
-Instead of porting the shell project and the network worker to Java, the Python code is improved by simplifying it and adding tests, that are automatically executed on any execution of these.
+Instead of porting the shell project and the network worker to Java, the Python code is improved by simplifying the code, consolidating multiple deployment scripts and adding tests, that are automatically executed on any execution of these.
+Furthermore, the deployment file structure on the target server was simplified by remove excessive folder nesting.

 The reason for that is, that requiring a minimal and relatively old Python 3 instance, allows one to execute commands with complex arguments easily on servers without any or minimal setup as most Linux Distros have Python 3 by default.